ydahal1/ydahal1/jokes.md

-1. Why did the programmer go broke?
+1. Why did the software developer go broke?
 Because he lost his domain in a phishing attack!

-2. Why do programmers prefer dark mode?
-Because light attracts bugs!
+2. Why did the computer keep freezing during the winter?
+It refused to wear a "Windows" coat!

-3. Why did the computer go to the doctor?
-Because it had a virus and it needed a byte!
+3. Why did the programmer quit his job?
+Because he didn't get arrays of opportunities!

-4. Why was the math book sad?
-Because it had too many problems and not enough algorithms!
+4. Why was the cyber security expert always calm?
+Because they had so much encryption!

 [
-Fri Aug  4 01:18:25 UTC 2023
+Sat Aug  5 01:14:38 UTC 2023
  ]